Film: Sesame Street Presents Follow That Bird

-- Unusually Uninteresting Sight: While on the road, Sid notices a haystack (actually Big Bird hiding from Miss Finch) running and casually points it out to Sam, who just casually remarks, "We're not looking for a haystack!"
-Justified in that Sam was driving and not looking in the direction of the haystack, ad Sid doesn't actually say that the haystack was moving.
+- Unusually Uninteresting Sight: While on the road, Sid notices a haystack (actually Big Bird hiding from Miss Finch) running and casually points it out to Sam, who just remarks, "We're not looking for any haystacks, you chowderhead!"
+Justified in that Sam was driving and not looking in the direction of the haystack, and Sid doesn't actually say that the haystack was moving.

 - During the chase at the end, when Sam asks Sid to see if anybody is following them.

-Sid: Just a Volkswagen with a hole in the roof and no hood.
+Sid: It's just a yellow Volkswagen; a hole in the roof and no hood.

 Sam: Fine, keep a look out for anything suspicious.